awsdocs/amazon-fsx-windows-user-guide/doc_source/using-backups.md

 ## Creating Backups<a name="creating-backups"></a>

-Amazon FSx allows you to take additional backups of your file systems at any time using the Amazon FSx Management Console, the AWS CLI, or one of the AWS SDKs\.
+Amazon FSx enables you to take additional backups of your file systems at any time\.
+You can do so using the Amazon FSx Management Console, the AWS CLI, or one of the AWS SDKs\.
 The easiest way to create a backup is through the console\.
 The following procedure guides you through how to create a user\-initiated backup in the console for a file system that already exists\.

 **To create a file system backup**